ToMakPo/HarmonyHealth/README.md

 ## Overview

-HarmonyHealth is a comprehensive health management application designed to streamline the process of managing appointments, customer preferences, and employee information.
-The application is built using modern web technologies, ensuring a responsive and user-friendly experience.
+Harmony Health is the public-facing website for a health and beauty clinic.
+It showcases services, highlights providers, and enables clients to browse offerings and book appointments online.
+The site is built with a modern React + TypeScript frontend and a Node.js/Express backend, providing a fast, responsive, and polished experience tailored to clinic operations and customer needs.

 ## Features